What is bitcoin

 Bitcoin is a digital currency.
-And like other more traditional currencies, it has a value associated with it.
+And like other more traditional currencies, it has a value.
 And that value is determined by supply and demand.
-As the demand for Bitcoins increases, as requests for Bitcoin purchases rise in number that is, the price rises.
-As demand decreases, as there are more people with Bitcoins to sell them than there are to purchase them, the price drops.
-So just like other currencies and commodities, Bitcoin's value is very much affected by conditions both internal and external that drives its worth.
-Let's talk about Bitcoin supply for a moment.
+As the demand for Bitcoins increases, as requests for Bitcoin purchases increase, the price rises.
+As demand decreases, the price drops as there are more people with Bitcoins to sell them than there are to purchase them.
+So just like other currencies and commodities, Bitcoin's value is very much affected by internal and external conditions that drive its worth.

 The Bitcoin Community

 Bitcoin has grown steadily since its inception, and with it is the size of the community advocating for it.
 The community itself starts with these two sites, The Community Portal and The Wiki Portal. [https://Bitcoin.org/en/community and https://en.Bitcoin.it/wiki/Bitcoin_Wiki:Community_portal URLs.]
 IRC Channels include #Bitcoin, #Bitcoin-dev, #Bitcoin-otc, or over the counter trading, #Bitcoin-market, and #Bitcoin-mining.